 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where cyrilovite typically forms.
+Look in granite pegmatites country, the host setting where cyrilovite typically forms.
 If you start seeing triplite, apatite, beraunite in float, you are in the right ground.
 Field specimens usually show a pyramidal or tabular crystals, often in radial aggregates habit, so train your eye for that shape before scanning the outcrop.